 - 3. The applicant is advised that the proposed development may require the naming of new street(s) and numbering of properties/businesses within those streets and/or the numbering of new properties/businesses within an existing street.
 This is only required with the creation of a new dwelling or business premises.
-For details of the address charges please see our website www.eastsuffolk.gov.uk/planning/street-naming-and-numbering or email lipg@eastsuffolk.gov.uk - 4.
+For details of the address charges please see our website www.eastsuffolk.gov.uk/planning/street-naming-and-numbering or email llpg@eastsuffolk.gov.uk - 4.
 In relation to Condition 5, details of cycle storage sheds are not yet provided.
 Sheds are usually located in private secure gardens.
-Residential Long term Cycle Storage in Communal Areas needs appropriate security measures Sheffield stands are suitable for short term customer/visitor parking but not for longer term employee cycle parking.

-- 5. In relation to Condition 10, the Transport Statement has suggested timings of delivery windows and maximum service vehicle types and sizes (Rigid 10.5m or 12m length). - 6.
-In relation to Condition 11, visibility splay parking on the inside of a bend is more problematic than parking on the outside of a bend.
-The parking obstruction issue is therefore considered to be primarily to the west of the new access location.
-SCC as LHA's associated costs and fees to be covered by a S106 obligation. - 7.
-It is an OFFENCE to carry out works within the public highway, which includes a Public Right of Way, without the permission of the Highway Authority.

-Any conditions which involve work within the limits of the public highway do not give the applicant permission to carry them out.
+Residential Long term Cycle Storage in Communal Areas needs appropriate security measures Sheffield stands are suitable for short term customer/visitor parking but not for longer term employee cycle parking. - 5.
+In relation to Condition 10, the Transport Statement has suggested timings of delivery windows and maximum service vehicle types and sizes (Rigid 10.5m or 12m length). - 6.
+It is an OFFENCE to carry out works within the public highway, which includes a Public Right of Way, without the permission of the Highway Authority. - Any conditions which involve work within the limits of the public highway do not give the applicant permission to carry them out.
 Unless otherwise agreed in writing all works within the public highway shall be carried out by the County Council or its agents at the applicant's expense. - The works within the public highway will be required to be designed and constructed in accordance with the County Council's specification. - The applicant will also be required to enter into a legal agreement under the provisions of Section 278 of the Highways Act 1980 relating to the construction and subsequent adoption of the highway improvements.
-Amongst other things the Agreement will cover the specification of the highway works, safety audit procedures, construction and supervision and inspection of the works, bonding arrangements, indemnity of the County Council regarding noise insulation and land compensation claims, commuted sums, and changes to the existing street lighting and signing. - 8.
+Amongst other things the Agreement will cover the specification of the highway works, safety audit procedures, construction and supervision and inspection of the works, bonding arrangements, indemnity of the County Council regarding noise insulation and land compensation claims, commuted sums, and changes to the existing street lighting and signing. - 7.
 The infiltration rate used for design purposes is (21.39mm/hr), a figure obtained through a soakage test undertaken at Trial Pit Number SA05.
 The soakage test was undertaken at a depth of 5.0mBGL, whereas the invert level of the soakaway is proposed at 4.1mBGL, presenting concerns as to whether the proposed infiltration rate is a realistic representation of the actual infiltration rate at the depth of the soakaway.
 It is noted that the proposed 4.1mBGL invert level is situated on the border of the clay and sand layers identified within the borehole associated with SA05.